 Please Note: Using the XML Style Sheet to view the .xml file may not work in some browser versions.
 You can also read the same information in the .PDF format of your VA Health Summary.

 The Department of Veterans Affairs takes safeguarding and protecting your information very seriously.
 You should, too.
 You control access to your personal information.
 It is your responsibility to keep your information private and protected.
 Remember, once you have downloaded your information from My HealtheVet, it is your responsibility to keep it safe and private.
 Learn more about protecting your personal health information.

+NOTE: A previously generated VA Health Summary is available for up to two years.
 If you have any questions about your information, please visit the FAQs.
 You may also contact your VA health care team with your questions.

 Protect Your Information